German colonization of Africa: German South West Africa

-When Reich Chancellor Bismarck declared Angra Pequena, now Lüderitzbay, a protectorate on April 24, 1884, Namibia became the first official German colony on African soil under the name South West Africa.
-South West Africa, with a population of 200,000, was founded by Adolf Lüderitz, a tobacco merchant from Bremen who was involved in illegal arms trading.
+When Reich Chancellor Bismarck declared Angra Pequena, now Lüderitz Bay, a protectorate on April 24, 1884, this became the first official German colony on African soil under the name South West Africa, today it is the country of Namibia.
+The colony of South West Africa, with a population of 200,000, was founded by Adolf Lüderitz, a tobacco merchant from Bremen who was involved in illegal arms trading.
 After he sold his property, the German government intervened to prevent Germany's reputation from being damaged.
 Tensions between the Herero and Nama ethnic groups made it easier for the Germans to take control.
 The leaders of both communities, Samuel Maharero and Hendrik Witbooi, tried to use the German presence for their own interests.
 A systematic colonial policy with long-term development strategies did not begin until 1894 under Governor Theodor Leutwein, who held office for ten years.
 Despite public commitments to a “peaceful conquest,” the consolidation of power was marked by numerous military operations.
 Leutwein's main goal was to make South West Africa the only German settler colony.
 The German state actively promoted the settlement of white, especially German, settlers and expanded the colonial bureaucracy to ensure the rule of law and organize the economic exploitation of the area.
 At the same time, Leutwein pursued a “divide and rule” strategy, known as the “Leutwein system,” by strengthening local rulers.

 This policy led to massive land expropriations: 70% of the land was awarded to German farmers.
 By the First World War, around 14,000 Europeans, including 12,000 Germans, were living in the colony.
 The expropriation of the Nama and Herero was secured by new laws and a two-class system, forcing many Africans into economic dependence.
 The situation worsened in 1897 due to a cattle plague epidemic that deprived many Herero of their livelihoods.
 The resulting hardship contributed significantly to the Herero and Nama uprising from 1904 to 1907, which was brutally suppressed by the Germans.
 Economically, the colony remained insignificant for the German Empire; the barren soil was mainly suitable for cattle breeding.
 It was not until copper mining began in 1907 and diamonds were discovered in 1908 that the colony became profitable for private companies.
 For the government, however, South West Africa remained a loss-making venture due to high infrastructure and military expenditure.